Step by step: A new homepage design and build in one day

 9:40 PM

-Didn’t quite get it live, but we’re very very close.
+Didn’t get it live just yet, but we’re getting close.

 10:57 AM

-Picking up where we left off from — let’s get this thing live!
+Following on from where we left off — let’s get it live!

 12:45 PM